 - Improved customer experience

-Benefits of cloud-native architecture for 5G monetization systems
+Benefits of Cloud-native Architecture for 5G Monetization Systems

-5G cloud-native architecture is a key enabler of 5G monetization.
-It provides 5g operators with the ability to launch new services quickly and offer service bundles and flexible pricing plans.
-Therefore, 5G cloud-native architecture will significantly drive 5G revenues in the next years.
+It provides 5G operators with the ability to launch new services quickly and offer service bundles and flexible pricing plans.

-Cloud-native architectures are designed to be elastic, scalable, and easy to deploy.
 Additionally, cloud-native architectures can provide the flexibility needed to support multiple 5G use cases.

 For example, a service provider could offer a low-latency gaming service in one area and a high-speed video streaming service in another.